Gauge and diffeomorphism invariance from quantum information principles: Introduction

-Intriguingly, the generation of magic also varies among fundamental interactions.
-QED produces almost no magic \cite{liu2025qed}, while top quarks can generate significant magic depending on kinematics \cite{white2024magic}.
-By contrast, gluon-gluon and graviton-graviton scatterings exhibit very low magic at tree level \cite{gargalionis2025spin}.
-Furthermore, the weak mixing angle has been determined to $\sin^2\theta_W \simeq 0.231$, very close to the experimental value, under the principle of minimal magic \cite{liu2025quantum}.
+Intriguingly, the generation of magic states also varies among fundamental interactions.
+QED produces almost no magic-state resources \cite{liu2025qed}, while top quarks can generate significant amount of non-cliffordness depending on kinematics \cite{white2024magic}.
+By contrast, gluon-gluon and graviton-graviton scatterings exhibit very low magic-state resources at tree level \cite{gargalionis2025spin}.
+Other studies show that magic-state resources can identify the confinement-deconfinement transition in two-dimensional $\mathbb{Z}_{2}$ lattice gauge theories \cite{PRXQuantum.4.040317}.
+Furthermore, the weak mixing angle has been determined to $\sin^2\theta_W \simeq 0.231$, very close to the experimental value, under the principle of minimal magic-state generation \cite{liu2025quantum}.
 Collectively, these results suggest that quantum information principles, particularly those quantifying entanglement and non-Cliffordness, may play a crucial role in the structure of known interactions and in the search for physics beyond the Standard Model \cite{Aoude2022quantum, Severi2023quantum, Aoude2023probing, Bernal2023entanglement, Fabbrichesi2023stringent, Maltoni2024quantum, Maltoni2024tops, Carena2023entanglement, Kowalska2024entanglement}.

 In this work, we explore whether gauge invariance, a cornerstone of modern field theory, can be recovered purely from quantum information principles.
 To this end, we study gluon-gluon and graviton-graviton scattering at tree level.
 As massless bosons, we take the two polarization states, left $L$ and right $R$, as the degrees of freedom, therefore restricting the quantum information analysis to a two-qubit pure state.
-As a consequence, both entanglement and magic are well-defined monotones.
-We explicitly break gauge invariance in QCD and general covariance in perturbative quantum gravity by modifying the four-vertex interaction and studying how such deformations affect entanglement and magic generation.
-Our analysis shows that imposing MaxEnt alone does not uniquely recover the gauge-invariant interaction, but when we further impose minimal (but nonzero) magic generation, the physical gauge-invariant solution is uniquely singled out.
+As a consequence, both entanglement and magic-state resources are well-defined monotones.
+We explicitly break gauge invariance in QCD and general covariance in perturbative quantum gravity by modifying the four-vertex interaction while leaving untouched the kinetic term in the Lagrangian and studying how such deformations affect entanglement and magic state generation.
+Our analysis shows that imposing MaxEnt alone does not uniquely recover the gauge-invariant interaction, but when we further impose minimal (but nonzero) magic state generation, the physical gauge-invariant solution is uniquely singled out.